Understanding Freemium - Tips from the Trenches!

-Freemium is a strategy in which a business acquires new user by hooking them in a with a free offering and later upselling them premium features and converting them into paying customers.
-This strategy can work on both a one-time fee or a periodic subscription fee and it widely popular with today’s internet-based products.
+Freemium is a strategy in which a business acquires new users by hooking them in with a free offering and later upselling their premium features and converting them into paying customers.
+This strategy can work on both a one-time fee or a periodic subscription fee and it is widely popular with today’s internet-based products.

 How does it work?